Hormone replacement FAQs modified

 Last Updated:January 15, 2023

-Menopause is clinically diagnosed after 12 months of amenorrhea (lack of mentruation) without other causes, such as surgical removal of the ovaries, chemotherapy or radiotherapy, or primary ovarian insufficiency.
-It usually occurs after 45 years of age and is considered abnormal if it occurs prior to 40 years of age.
-Blood and urine tests can be conducted to detect changes in hormone levels.[2]
+Menopause is diagnosed clinically after 12 months of amenorrhea (lack of menstruation) without other causes, typically occurs after age 45, and is considered abnormal if it happens before age 40.
+Blood and urine tests may be used to detect hormonal changes.

-A number of botanical and other nutritional supplements have been investigated for the treatment of menopausal symptoms.
-Black cohosh, red clover, omega-3 fatty acids, dehydroepiandrosterone (DHEA), evening primrose oil, Vitex agnus-castus, soy isoflavones and St. John's wort are among the variety of supplements purported to reduce menopausal symptoms.
+Several botanical and nutritional supplements have been studied for alleviating menopausal symptoms, including black cohosh, red clover, omega-3 fatty acids, DHEA, evening primrose oil, Vitex agnus-castus, soy isoflavones, and St. John's wort.
+These supplements are believed to help reduce the symptoms associated with menopause.

-Hormone changes during menopause can negatively affect lipid and glucose metabolism.
-The American Heart Association recommends women consume a diet rich in fruits, vegetables, high-fiber whole grains, and oily fish, and that they limit saturated fat, cholesterol, alcohol, sodium, and sugar and avoid trans-fatty acids.
+Diet can influence menopause by addressing the negative effects of hormone changes on lipid and glucose metabolism.
+The American Heart Association advises a diet that features high intakes of fruits, vegetables, whole grains, and oily fish; limited intakes of saturated fat, cholesterol, alcohol, sodium, and sugar; and no intake of trans-fatty acids.

 Hormone replacement FAQs modified